hmrc/individual-calculations-api/resources/public/api/conf/common/testing.md

 If you have a specific testing need that is not supported in the sandbox, contact <a href="/developer/support">our support team</a>.

 Some APIs may be marked \[test only\].
 This means that they are not available for use in production and may change.

+### Dynamic
+Some endpoints support DYNAMIC gov test scenarios.
+The response is dynamic based on the request parameters:
+- List Self Assessment Tax Calculations V3.0